Sayed-Mohamed8114/Sayed-Mohamed8114/README.md

 <h1 align="center">Hi, I'm Sayed Mohamed 👋</h1>

 # 💫 About Me
-Computer Science student passionate about **Web Development, AI integration, and Data Analysis**.
+Computer Science student passionate about **Web Development, AI integration, and Data Science**.
-I work with **React** and Python frameworks like **Django, FastAPI, and Flask**, and I love building smart, interactive web apps.
+I work with **React** and Python frameworks like **Django, FastAPI, and Flask**, and I love building smart, interactive web apps and data-driven solutions.

 ---